-The analyses by state/territory, remoteness and socioeconomic status are based on residential postcode of the case at the time of diagnosis and as recorded in the NNDSS.
-Where a postcode for a case was not available or was not assigned a category by the ABS, they were not included in the remoteness and SEIFA disaggregations.
+The analyses by State and Territory, remoteness and socioeconomic status are based on residential postcode of the case at the time of diagnosis and as recorded in the NNDSS.
+Where a postcode for a case was not available or was not assigned a category by the ABS, they were not included in the remoteness and Socio-Ecomonic Indexes for Areas (SEIFA) disaggregations.
 These postcodes consisted of post office box numbers, special NNDSS postcode formats which indicate the state of residence but not the specific postcode location, invalid postcodes, missing postcodes and new postcodes that have not yet been assigned a category by the ABS.
-Over 95 per cent of records had a postcode assigned that was able to be included in disaggregations by remoteness and socioeconomic status.
+Over 94 per cent of records had a postcode assigned that was able to be included in disaggregations by remoteness and socioeconomic status.